What is the Best Car Insurance in Nova Scotia for 2023?

 • Tip 1: Ask for discounts.
 You can be eligible for a lower rate just for being a university alumnus or working for a specific company.

 • Tip 2: Raise your deductible.
-While $500 is obviously less of a burden than $1,000, it is not always the case.
+While $500 is less of a burden than $1,000, it is not always the case.
 By increasing your deductible, you can come out ahead because the savings will make up the difference after just a couple of years.

 • Tip 3: Park off the street.
 Parking in a garage is less risky, which the insurer always prefers.
 It’ll save you money on your premium.